 A caravan or motorhome holiday offers so much flexibility

 Imagine the independence and flexibility you’d get with a caravan or motorhome.
-No stressful airports, no rushing to catch a plane, and no having to limit what you take to what you can fit into a suitcase.
+No stressful airport transfers, no rushing to catch a plane, and no having to limit what you take to what you can fit into a suitcase.
 This is near impossible when you have really young children when you look at how much ‘stuff’ they need.

 You wouldn’t have any of that with a motorhome or caravan holiday.
 You pack what you want, get your ten fun and creative games you can play on the road at the ready, and you set off when you like.
 Totally stress-free.

 As soon as I can persuade the Other Half I’ll be straight onto Bailey of Bristol caravans to start choosing.